 Special Thanks: Rachael Perrotta, Joe Dempsey, Joe Foust, Dana Buccheri, Seth Zurer, Christopher Piatt, Stacey Bergland, Sunny Seres, Chloe Johnston, Northwestern University Theater Department, Walkabout Theater, Black Lives Matter Chicago, Chicago Children's Theatre, and Lookingglass Theatre Company.

-Jocelyn Prince (she/her/hers, they/them/theirs) is a Principal at ALJP Consulting.
+Jocelyn Prince (she/her/hers) is a Principal at ALJP Consulting.
 She is also on faculty in theater and performance studies at Northwestern University and an associate member with Beehive Dramaturgy Studio NYC.
 Jocelyn is a graduate of Bradley University and Northwestern University and has worked with theaters across the country including Steppenwolf Theatre Company, The Public Theater, Court Theatre, Woolly Mammoth Theatre Company, Cleveland Play House, and Yale Repertory Theatre.
 Jocelyn is a frequent staffer and volunteer with the Democratic Party.
 She was a staff field organizer for the 2008 Obama for America, 2016 Hillary for America, and 2020 Kamala Harris for the People campaigns.